PeptideFox

 How it helps

-• Scalp blood flow: Promotes angiogenesis, improving nutrient delivery to follicles
+• Scalp blood flow: Promotes new blood vessel formation (angiogenesis), improving nutrient delivery to follicles

-• Follicle environment: Reduces inflammation, supports the dermal papilla
+• Follicle environment: Reduces inflammation, supports the growth structure at the base of each follicle (dermal papilla)

 • DHT effects: May help counteract DHT on follicles (less established than skin effects)